10 Calcium Rich Food To Try If You Do Not Like Milk | Truweight

 However, some of these vegetables are high in oxalate.
 It binds to the calcium and doesn’t allow the body to absorb all the amount of calcium.
 So in spinach, a lot of calcium is unavailable for absorption by the body.

-Tofu tastes great and is also rich in proteins, fiber, and iron.
-There are many recipes to prepare tofu so that it tastes delicious as well as doesn’t lose its nutrients.
+Tofu tastes great and is also rich in proteins, fibre, and iron.
+There are many ways to prepare tofu without compromising its taste and nutrients.

 9. Soy Milk